 Chinatown is a must-see for any trip to New York City.
 It’s rich in history, and it’s a gateway to Little Italy and other great NYC neighborhoods.
 Though its roots are firmly planted in Asia, Chinatown has evolved to celebrate a culture all its own.
 Whether you’re interested in shopping, history, food, or you just want to see the sights, there’s something for everyone in Chinatown.

-A Brief Background of Chinatown
+A brief history of Chinatown

 The main drag in Chinatown is Canal Street, which was named after an actual canal that used to be there.
 Dug in the 1800s, early New Yorkers created the canal to drain contaminated water from this part of Manhattan into the Hudson River.
 As the city expanded, the canal was cemented to become, forevermore, part of the New York City infrastructure.